Affordable & Attainable Housing

-The increasing price of housing in Loudoun County continues to edge out the market many individuals who do not make an above-average salary.
+The increasing price of housing in Loudoun County continues to edge out many individuals from the market who do not make an above-average salary.
 DAAR supports the availability of a wide range of urban, suburban, and rural housing choices at all price levels for those who wish to purchase or rent property in Loudoun County.

 DAAR Recommendations

-• Create a separate housing and community development department to increase the visibility, prioritization and effectiveness of Loudoun County’s home ownership and rental housing opportunity programs;
+• Continue to support the Loudoun County Department of Housing and Community Development to increase the visibility, prioritization, and effectiveness of Loudoun County’s homeownership and rental housing opportunity programs;

 • Promote an increase in public and/or private-sponsored down-payment assistance for workforce families;

-• Create a housing authority to develop new housing that would be affordable, rehabilitate housing, and revitalize community infrastructure.
+• Support the creation of a housing task force to develop new housing that would be affordable;

 • Provide incentives for employer-provided and military housing assistance; and

-• Conduct regular assessments and studies to determine housing needs.
+• Encourage regular assessments and studies to determine housing needs.

 Overview

-The most recent U.S. Census indicates that the median household income for Loudoun County residents was $142,299 (in 2019 dollars).
-A family at this income level could afford to purchase a home priced up to three (3) times their income level – $426,897.
-In Loudoun County, the average home price climbed from $233,183 in May 2000 to $512,986 in May 2018, according to George Mason University’s Center for Regional Analysis.
-According to DAAR’s May 2021 market report, the average home price climbed to $630,000.
+The most recent U.S. Census indicates that the median household income for Loudoun County residents was $178,707 (in 2020 dollars).
+A family at this income level could afford to purchase a home priced up to three (3) times their income level – $536,121.
+In Loudoun County, the median home price climbed from $615,000 in Q3 2021 to $760,000 in Q3 2025, according to Virginia Realtors®.
 DAAR believes that this increase edges out of the market many individuals who do not make an above-average salary.

 Background